marine corps boot camp schedule

 This is where the new enlistees arrive.
 They will go through a whirlwind of in-processing and testing to ensure that they are prepared for the weeks of training ahead.

-They will meet the team of drill instructors that will stay with them throughout basic training.
+They will meet the team of drill instructors who will stay with them throughout basic training.

 Phase Two